How to turn rail freight into a profitable business?

 ERFA wants to create a marketplace that welcomes new companies entrants.
 The current business environment for rail freight continues to act as a barrier for private companies to invest in rail and support its growth and competitiveness, it believes.
 On this day, several expert speakers will argue how the barriers can be removed.

-Gintautas Lukauskas, Commercial Director of the Latvian railway company Gargždų Geležinkelis will discuss which discriminatory practices still exist today.
+Gintautas Lukauskas, Commercial Director of the Lithuanian railway company Gargždų Geležinkelis will discuss which discriminatory practices still exist today.
 How can a railway undertaking best achieve a high level of efficiency in Poland?
 This question will be answered by Konstantin Skorik, CEO of Freightliner Poland.

 Annika Kroon, Deputy Head of Unit SERA at the European Commission will elaborate how the climate ambitions of the freight industry can be achieved.
 ERFA itself will present its recommendations for minimising the impact of construction works on rail services.

 The event takes place from 11AM till 1PM in the Marriott hotel, Al. Jerozolimskie 65/79, Warsaw 00-697 Poland.
 Registration for the event is still open.